Brazil’s deadly mudslides reflect neglect, climate change

 The city did not reply to repeated requests for information on how many families had been relocated since 2017 and what other measures had been undertaken to carry out the plan.

-The federal government is not offering help.
-“We can’t guard against everything that might happen,” President Jair Bolsonaro said Friday from Petropolis, responding to widespread outrage.
+President Jair Bolsonaro tried to deflect the blame, saying the budget for preventive measures is limited.
+“A lot of times, we have no way to guard against everything that might happen,” he said Friday from Petropolis, responding to widespread outrage.

 Heavy rains are typical in the region, especially during the Southern Hemisphere’s summer, between December and March.
 But with climate change, the rains appear to be getting heavier, experts say.